MSHA Part 48 – Get the 5000-23 Certification

 What training is required for a newly employed miner who has not gained “experienced miner” status?

 If a newly employed miner has completed new miner training within 36 months of starting work at a different mine, the miner must receive “experienced miner” training.
-If the miner has not completed new miner training within 36 months, however, then the miner must repeat new miner training at a different mine.
-After completing this initial “experienced miner” or “new miner” training, the miner is then subject to all other training required for “experienced miners” at the mine.
+However, If the miner has not completed the training within 36 months, the miner must repeat the training at a different mine.
+Then, after becoming an “experienced miner” or completing the “new miner” training, the miner is then subject to all other training required for “experienced miners” at the mine.

 LEARN MORE